razvanmarinescu/brain-coloring/README.md

 ## News

-* March 2021: Mouse BrainPainter almost ready, which will enable us to color mouse brains.
-We added the 3D models, and are finalizing the image generation.
+* March 2021: Mouse BrainPainter ready.
+To run, see the [Running Mouse BrainPainter](#Running-Mouse-BrainPainter) section.

 * Oct 2020: BrainPainter v2 released.
 It can now color both hemispheres separately, can now show top/bottom views, abd can generate the colorbar in the report.tex/pdf in the zip file.